MejorAbierta/ARTSPlugin/README.md

 - Log in with administrator privileges.
 - Navigate to `Settings > Website > Plugins`.
-- Select the Plugin Gallery, locate ARTS, and install it.
+- Go the [plugin releases](https://github.com/MejorAbierta/ARTSPlugin/releases) and download the "arts.tar.gz" that fits with your OJS version.
+- Click on "Upload A New Plugin" and select the file you just downloaded.
-- Enable the plugin and access `/ARTS` to configure reports.
+- Enable the plugin and click in the "Configuration" button to reach the plugin frontend.

 **Manual Installation:**

 ```
-1. Download the latest release from GitHub (ensure version compatibility).
+1. Go the https://github.com/MejorAbierta/ARTSPlugin/releases and download the "arts.tar.gz" that fits with your OJS version.
-2. Extract files into plugins/generic/ARTS.
+2. Extract files into plugins/generic/arts.
 3. Run:
    php lib/pkp/tools/installPluginVersion.php plugins/generic/ARTS/version.xml
-4. Enable the plugin and visit /ARTS to see your reports.
+4. Enable the plugin and visit /arts to see your reports.
 ```

 ---